BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 <p>
     I got interested in Bruce Lee around 2008.
-    Of course Bruce Lee is so cool it was pretty easy to get interested.
+    Of course Bruce Lee is so cool it was pretty easy to get interested in him.
     In the summer of 2008, I bought a copy of <i>Tao of Jeet Kune Do</i>.
 </p>